MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Arithmetic_Operators.md

 System.Double
 ```

-The type of the result will not necessarily be the same as one of the operands.
+The type of the result isn't always the same as one of the operands.
+In the
-In the following example, the negative value cannot be cast to an unsigned
+following example, the negative value can't be cast to an unsigned integer, and
-integer, and the unsigned integer is too large to be cast to `Int32`:
+the unsigned integer is too large to be cast to `Int32`:

 ```powershell
 ([int32]::minvalue + [uint32]::maxvalue).gettype().fullname